Menu

 Accreditation standards

 Platforms used for CDR submission will be required to comply with new accreditation standards.
 It is the responsibility of the platform provider to acquire and maintain accreditation.
-Accreditation requirements will include evidencing methods for keeping the CDR and MRC v3.0 in sync.
+The standards have not yet been defined, but will be released in the near future.

 ACORD